Top Frequently Asked Questions for IRS Procedures

 Send us a signed written statement with your:

 Tell us in person or by telephone.
 We'll need you to verify your identity and the address we have on file for you.
-Please have ready:
+Please have ready your:

-If you filed a joint return, and are still residing with your spouse, both you and your spouse should sign the form or statement.
+If you filed a joint return, and are still residing with your spouse, both you and your spouse should provide your names, social security numbers, and signatures on the form or statement.

 If you filed a joint return and you now have separate addresses, each of you should notify us of your new, separate address.